anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Swim upstream.
-Go the other way.
-Ignore the conventional wisdom.
+Quote: Go put your creed into the deed.
+Nor speak with double tongue.

-By: Sam Walton
+By: Ralph Waldo Emerson